Union violence in the United States

+Union violence in the United States is physical force intended to harm employers, managers, replacement workers, union abstainers, sympathizers of the prior groups, or their families.
+On various occasions violence has been committed by unions or union members during labor disputes in the United States.
 When union violence has occurred, it has frequently been in the context of industrial unrest.
 Violence has ranged from isolated acts by individuals to wider campaigns of organised violence aimed at furthering union goals within an industrial dispute.

 According to labor historians and other scholars, the United States has had the bloodiest and most violent labor history of any industrial nation in the world, and there have been few industries which have been immune.
 Researchers in industrial relations, criminology, and wider cultural studies have examined violence by workers or trade unions in the context of industrial disputes.
 The US government has examined violence during industrial disputes.

 Overview

 According to a 1969 study, no major labor organization in American history has ever openly advocated violence as a policy, although some, in the early part of the 20th century, systematically used violence, most notably the Western Federation of Miners, and the International Association of Bridge Structural Iron Workers.
 However, violence does occur in the context of industrial disputes.
 When violence has been committed by, or in the name of, the union, it has tended to be narrowly focused upon targets which are associated with the employer.
 Violence was greater in conflicts in which there was a question of whether union recognition would be extended.

 Union violence most typically occurs in specific situations, and has more frequently been aimed at preventing replacement workers from taking jobs during a strike, than at managers or employers.

 Protest and verbal abuse are routinely aimed against union members or replacement workers who cross picket lines ("blacklegs") during industrial disputes.
 The inherent aim of a union is to create a labor monopoly so as to balance the monopsony a large employer enjoys as a purchaser of labor.
 Strikebreakers threaten that goal and undermine the union's bargaining position, and occasionally this erupts into violent confrontation, with violence committed either by, or against, strikers.
 Some who have sought to explain such violence observe, if labor disputes are accompanied by violence, it may be because labor has no legal redress.
 In 1894, some workers declared: